purnimaporwal/rainfall-dv-india/README.md

 Social sector expenditure → MORE reported violence        ✓  (unexpected, robust)
 ```

 The direct rainfall-to-violence channel was weak.
 Rainfall significantly affected agricultural output, but that effect did not translate directly into more reported domestic violence.

 What was unexpected was the social sector expenditure finding.
 States that spend more on health and education reported more domestic violence, not less.
 That result held across all my specifications.

 ---

-## My interpretation (developed after the dissertation)
+## My interpretation

-This interpretation came after finishing the dissertation, through continued reading.
-It is a hypothesis, not a finding from the dissertation itself.
-I want to be clear about that.
+This interpretation developed after the dissertation, through continued reading.
+It is a hypothesis I am still working to formalise, not a finding from the dissertation itself.

-I think what the data shows is not more violence occurring.
-More violence is being reported.
-When women have a clinic to go to, a school nearby, a government presence they can approach, they are more likely to report violence that was always happening but was previously invisible in the data.
+I think what the data shows is not more violence occurring, but more violence is being reported.
+When women have a clinic to go to, a school nearby, a government presence they can approach, they are more likely to report violence that was always happening but previously invisible in the data.
+What the data captures depends on whether institutions create the conditions for it to be captured at all.

-I am calling this the institutional trust mechanism.
-I am still developing the theoretical framework for it and working on a more rigorous version of this paper that addresses the identification challenges more carefully.
+I am developing this as an institutional visibility mechanism — distinct from institutional trust, which implies subjective confidence, and more about the material infrastructure through which hidden outcomes surface in administrative records.
+The theoretical framework and identification strategy are being worked on in the current revision.

 ---